jorgesisco/sam-template/README.md

 ### ** Invoke Locally with Docker **

-Assuming Docker is buit already, run the following command to run container locally:
+Assuming Docker is built already, run the following command to run container locally:

 ```bash
 make run